 - Alcoholic Beverages.
-The use or possession of alcoholic beverages is prohibited. - Begging and Soliciting are prohibited, except pursuant to Section 13-7, HAR. - Boating Vessels or any similar buoyant devices are prohibited where posted. - Bicycles, Skateboards, Skating, and Rollerblades are prohibited as posted. - Fires.
+The use or possession of alcoholic beverages is prohibited. - Archaeological and Cultural Resources.
+These fragile and culturally important sites should be viewed and left undisturbed.
+Do not move or remove rock, climb on or over rock walls, or leave inappropriate offerings (hoʻokupu). - Begging and Soliciting are prohibited, except pursuant to Section 13-7, HAR. - Boating Vessels or any similar buoyant devices are prohibited where posted. - Bicycles, Skateboards, Skating, and Rollerblades are prohibited as posted. - Film Permits.
+Commercial filming, including stills/landscapes, requires a film permit issued by the Hawaii Film Office.
+For more information, contact them at http://filmoffice.hawaii.gov/ - Fires.
 Open fires are prohibited.
 Build fires in the fireplaces and grills provided.
-Portable stoves or warming devices may be used in designated camping and picnicking areas unless posted. - Lost and Found Articles are to be deposited by the finder at the nearest police station. - Metal Detecting Devices allowed on sand beaches only. - Natural and Cultural Resources.
-Leave all plants, geological, historical, and archaeological features undisturbed. - Nudity is prohibited. - Pets and other animals, except service dogs, are prohibited where posted and not permitted in most of the parks.
+Portable stoves or warming devices may be used in designated camping and picnicking areas unless posted. - Metal Detecting Devices are allowed on sand beaches only. - Nudity is prohibited. - Pets and other animals, except service dogs, are prohibited where posted and not permitted in most of the parks.
 Where allowed, pets must be on a 6-foot or shorter leash.
 Pets are not permitted in restaurants, pavilions, beaches, swimming areas, campgrounds, cabins, lodges, and wherever posted.
 Please clean up after pets. - Plants.
 Leave all plant life undisturbed.
 With a permit, reasonable quantities of fruits and seeds may be gathered for personal use. - Report of Injury, Death, or Damage.
-All incidents resulting in personal injury, death, or property damage must be reported to the district office and other appropriate agencies. - Vehicles.
+All incidents resulting in personal injury, death, or property damage must be reported to the district office and other appropriate agencies. - Rocks and sand should not be taken from the parks as souvenirs. - Smoking, including E-cigarettes and the use of tobacco products, is prohibited in all State Parks. - Vehicles.
 Drive and park motor vehicles only on designated roads and parking areas. - Waste Disposal.
-Place all waste in trash cans and pack out trash from wilderness parks. - Wildlife.
+Place all waste in trash cans and pack out trash from wilderness parks.
+Please recycle plastic and glass containers when bins are provided. - Wildlife.
 Leave the wildlife and their habitat undisturbed except where hunting and fishing is permitted. - Suspected Violations.
-Report suspected law and park rule violations to the Division of Conservation and Resources Enforcement at the district offices.
-The statewide, toll-free Hotline is "643-DLNR" (643-3567).
+Report suspected law and park rule violations to the Division of Conservation and Resources Enforcement at their statewide, toll-free Hotline "643-DLNR". - Unmanned Aircraft Systems (UAS), commonly referred to as Drones, Quadcopters, Octocopters, Unmanned Aerial Vehicles (UAV) and other names, are prohibited without written approval by State Parks.